chantico-project/chantico/docs/content/how-tos/how-to-register-an-snmp-device-type.md

 ## Metric name disambiguation

-If two metrics have the same name it exists two methods to disambiguate.
+If two metrics have the same name, there are two methods to disambiguate.
 Let's take the example of the `tnoPduEnergyValue` metric present in both `./dev/mibs/TNO-ANOTHERPDU-MIB.txt`, and `./dev/mibs/TNO-PDU-MIB.txt`:

 1. the user can fully qualify the "path" within the MIB tree via human readable language `TNO-PDU-MIB::tnoPduEnergyValue`
 1. the user can fully qualify the "path" within the MIB tree via the OID `1.3.6.1.4.99999.1`